-close-fitting tubing (e.g. a heat shrink or synthetic rubber sleeve), applied over the wire and its termination;
+- close-fitting tubing (for example, a heat shrink or synthetic rubber sleeve), applied over the wire and its termination;

-- conductors connected by soldering and held in place near to the termination, independently of the soldered connection; - conductors connected by soldering and "hooked in" before soldering, provided that the hole through which the conductor is passed is not unduly large; - conductors connected to screw terminals, with an additional fixing near to the terminal that clamps, in the case of stranded conductors, the insulation and not only the conductors; - conductors connected to screw terminals and provided with terminators which are unlikely to become free (e.g. ring lugs crimped onto the conductors).
-The pivoting of such terminators is considered; - short rigid conductors that remain in position when the terminal screw is loosened.
+- conductors connected by soldering and held in place near to the termination, independently of the soldered connection;

+conductors connected by soldering and "hooked in" before soldering, provided that the hole through which the conductor is passed is not unduly large;

+conductors connected to screw terminals, with an additional fixing near to the terminal that clamps, in the case of stranded conductors, the insulation and not only the conductors;

+conductors connected to screw terminals and provided with terminators which are unlikely to become free (for example, ring lugs crimped onto the conductors).
+The pivoting of such terminators is considered;

+short rigid conductors that remain in position when the terminal screw is loosened;

+- wire-wrap terminals used for the connection of SELV and TNV CIRCUITS that are: D3 a) provided on equipment that forms part of the TELECOMMUNICATION NETWORK, up to and including the demarcation point, and is located in SERVICE ACCESS AREAS only.
+(This equipment is generally considered Central Office Equipment, although it may be deployed elsewhere in similarly controlled environments.)
+D3 D3 D3 D3 D3 D3 and b) provided with a guard or cover which prevents unintentional contact during normal operation.
+D3 D3 D3